How to Start a Canoe and Kayak Rental Business

 Rental rates for 2-4 hours are $20 – 40 per canoe or kayak and $40 to $70 for a day.
 If you make $60 per canoe or kayak per day, with 20 total boats, and you do that 2/3 of the year, your rental revenues would be $288,000 per year in revenue.

-In most locations, a rental operation will be seasonal, so you will need to plan for slow times of the year.
+In most locations, a rental operation will be seasonal, and busiest during the summer.
+Be sure to budget for the off-season.

 Are there grants to start a canoe and kayak rental business?